Snippet-University/engine_block/README.md

 # engine_block
-The last stage for projects that passed calibration testing.
+The completion stage for projects that passed calibration/diagnostics testing.